 - The main season for growing and harvesting occurs between April and August.
 In this sense, most of the Cacao grows during this main season.

 - While the mid-growing season in Peru occurs between October and November.
-Even though the growing and harvesting season is limited to a part of the year, Cacao care is a year-round effort.
+Even though the growing and harvesting season is limited to a part of the year.
+Cacao care is a year-round effort.

-Cacao production could be summarized in these steps:
+Cacao production steps:

 - Collect the cacao pods.